 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Shanghai.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Yuyuan Garden on Map

 Walking Tours in Shanghai, China

 Nanjing Road, commonly known as Nanjing Lu – Asia's longest and perhaps most famous thoroughfare – is a popular destination in Shanghai.
 Here, you can find a plethora of shops and boutiques... view more

 Travel Distance: 3.7 Km or 2.3 Miles

 15 Uniquely Chinese Things to Buy in Shanghai